Basith05/Spring-projects/README.md

 # Spring Repository

-This is a repository for my Spring projects.
+This is a repository for my SpringMVC and Springboot projects.